A downloadable game for Windows

 Right now it just creates a new title, a new map with roads, region and city names and allows the player to navigate the realm with the arrow keys and enter.

-There are monsters that will kill the character on contact, so avoid them.
+There are monsters that will kill the character on contact, so avoid them (or fight them if you happen to be in a version of the game that allows that).
 There is a king who will grant the character a quest.
 And there is a special item to retrieve and bring back to the king.

 What I am planning is that there will be randomly generated regions, towns, caves, dungeons etc...